AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/inject.doc.md

 We will do this by pack expansion, meaning we will create a pack of the proper size and then expand the pack alongside the elements to enumerate.

 We will use variadic functions for this purpose.
-Note that using `void*` like when we implement `Typelivore::Amidst` is impossible since `void*` erases the type characteristics of the arguments, which, however, are the things we want to keep.
+Note that using `void*` as in the implementation of `Typelivore::Amidst` is impossible since `void*` erases the type characteristics of the arguments, which, however, are the things we want to keep.
 Therefore, we will only implement `Inject` using concept expansion.

 ```C++